People in the groups below can get a coronavirus (COVID-19) vaccine.

 Booster vaccine doses will be available on the NHS for people most at risk from COVID-19 who have already had 2 doses of a vaccine.

-You can get your 1st and 2nd dose of a COVID-19 vaccine if you're aged 18 or over (or will turn 18 within 3 months).
+You can get a 1st and 2nd dose of a COVID-19 vaccine if you're aged 16 or over.

 You can book appointments at a larger vaccination centre or pharmacy now, or wait to be invited to go to a local NHS service.